InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 #### Requirements

 - Permission to push changes to this repository on GitHub
-- Permission to push images to the `infosecinnovations/concierge` repository on Docker Hub
+- Permission to push images to the `infosecinnovations/shabti` and `infosecinnovations/shabti-web` repositories on Docker Hub
-- Permission to upload new versions of `concierge-util` and `isi-util` to PyPI
+- Permission to upload new versions of `shabti-util` and `isi-util` to PyPI
+- Permission to upload new versions of `@infosecinnovations/shabti-api-client` to the npm registry
 - Bun 1.2.1
 - Python 3.12
 - git command line configured to be able to use your GitHub account